Access, Distribution, and Core Layers Explained

 • Aggregating LAN and WAN links and traffic

-• If a separate core layer exists, providing upstream services for the access layer switches
+• If a separate core layer exists, it provides upstream services for the access layer switches.

 • Controlling and filtering traffic by implementing ACLs